-The UCAT (University Clinical Aptitude Test) was taken by almost 25,000 Medicine and Dentistry applicants – but what was a good UCAT score for them?
+The UCAT (University Clinical Aptitude Test) was taken by over 28,000 Medicine and Dentistry applicants each year – but what was a good UCAT score for them?

 With such strong competition for a limited amount of places at medical and dental schools, it’s no wonder that all students want to find out whether they had a good UCAT score compared to the rest of the year’s cohort.

 Unfortunately, there’s no definitive answer for what counts as a good UCAT score and there is no such thing as a “score you need to get into X medical school” as the UCAT forms only one component of the application and your personal statement, A level grades, GCSE and interview performance all need to be strong too.

 However, we can take a look at the score distributions of the previous year to give you an idea of where your UCAT score stands within your cohort year.

 The UCAT consists of five sections: Verbal Reasoning, Quantitative Reasoning, Abstract Reasoning, Decision Making and Situational Judgement.
 Your raw score for each of the first four sections will be converted to a score ranging from 300 to 900.
 The majority of students score in the range from 500 to 700 and the total average score is usually around 660 each year.

 The average varies for each section of the exam – here are the average scores for different sections over the last four years: